McLargo/mkdown-docs/docs/project-management/waterfall-methodology.md

 ### Design

-The design phase of the waterfall process is best broken up into two subphases: logical design and physical design.
-The logical design subphase is when possible solutions are brainstormed and theorized.
-The physical design subphase is when those theoretical ideas and schemas are made into concrete specifications.
+The design phase of the waterfall process is best broken up into two sub-phases: logical design and physical design.
+The logical design sub-phase is when possible solutions are brainstormed and theorized.
+The physical design sub-phase is when those theoretical ideas and schemas are made into concrete specifications.

 ### Implementation